Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 until it reaches (near) certainty.
 (The point at which clients are certain about the outcome is usually called the "finality period" or "finality delay".)

-The previous generation of optimistic rollups (including Optimism and Arbitrum) relies on running an on-chain bisection game over an execution trace to resolve disputes about the rollup state.
+The previous generation of optimistic rollups (including Optimism and Arbitrum) rely on running an on-chain bisection game over an execution trace to resolve disputes about the rollup state.
 This requires $log_2(n)$ rounds of interaction, where `n` is the length of the trace (i.e. a few hundred million).
 To handle the possibility of congestion or censorship, rollups need to set the timeout period of messages conservatively - which means that a dispute could take up to a week to resolve.

 In the Sovereign SDK, we resolve disputes by generating a zero-knowledge proof of the outcome of the disputed block.